 We engage in efficient tax planning that supports our business and reflects commercial and economic activity.
 We adhere to relevant tax law and we seek to minimize the risk of uncertainty or disputes.
 We conduct transactions within the DER Touristik group on an arm’s-length basis and in accordance with current OECD principles.

 Tax incentives and exemptions are sometimes implemented by governments and fiscal authorities including HMRC in the UK, in order to support investment, employment and economic development.
 Where they exist we seek to apply them in the manner intended.

 2. Relationships with governments

 We seek to build and sustain relationships with governments and fiscal authorities that are constructive and based on mutual respect.
 We work collaboratively wherever possible with fiscal authorities to resolve disputes and to achieve early agreement and certainty.
 We engage with governments on the development of tax laws either directly or through trade associations and other similar bodies as appropriate.

 We support the principle behind multilateral moves towards greater transparency that increase understanding of tax systems and build public trust.

 4. Tax risk management

 We follow DER Touristik’s risk management system as part of our internal control processes.
+We have a low tolerance for tax risk.
 We identify, assess and manage tax risks and account for them appropriately.
 We implement risk management measures including controls over compliance processes and monitor their effectiveness on an ongoing basis.